Connecticut Health Foundation Inc

 Types of Projects Funded

-• Researching sustainable funding options for programs
+• Researching sustainable funding options for programmes

 • Elevating community voices to encourage engagement in the policy process